 - There is a proper uniformity of content

 - Above all, there is just one single cost of production.

 Blended programs combine synchronous and asynchronous forms of e-learning methodologies.
-You can allow students to enrol themselves in real-time online programs.
+You can allow students to enroll themselves in real-time online programs.
 Else put them into Virtual classrooms.
 The web instructor also tutors you at the same time.
 Plus you are given web-based study or materials for future reference.
 Online MBA programs are conducted via the blended e-learning method.
-Corporate employees or online degree holders benefit immensely with this kind of program.
+Corporate employees or online degree holders benefit immensely from this kind of program.
 Certificates will be awarded to you at the end of each study program.

 Scenarios that suit different e-learning programs

 Here, you will understand various scenarios wherein these e-learning programs are applied to.
 The points have been collated in a bulleted form for an easier degree of understanding: